DoubleHan0110/Prob_Project_ws/README.md

-# Final Project: Omni-Wheel Robot Odometry with UKF Sensor Fusion
+# Final Project: Omni-Wheel Robot Odometry with Kalman Filter Sensor Fusion

-A ROS 2 project implementing odometry for a three-wheeled omni-directional robot (equilateral triangle configuration) by fusing wheel encoder data with IMU measurements using an Unscented Kalman Filter.
+A ROS 2 project implementing odometry for a three-wheeled omni-directional robot (equilateral triangle configuration) by fusing wheel encoder data with IMU measurements using both Unscented Kalman Filter (UKF) and Extended Kalman Filter (EKF) approaches.

 ## Overview

-This is a final project for EEME6911 Topics in Control:Probabilistic Robotics.
+This is a final project for EEME6911 Topics in Control: Probabilistic Robotics.
 Our primary contributions are:

 1. **Deriving a motion model** for the omni-wheel drivetrain (three wheels in an equilateral triangle configuration)
-2. **Implementing UKF-based odometry** by fusing this motion model with IMU sensor data
+2. **Implementing two odometry estimation approaches**: UKF-based and EKF-based sensor fusion
+3. **Providing ground truth comparison** via Gazebo link states for algorithm validation
+4. **Integrating with Nav2** for AMCL-based localization

-The project includes a complete simulation environment built on ROS 2 Humble and Gazebo, with the robot model, control interfaces, and kinematics nodes.
+The project includes a complete simulation environment built on ROS 2 Humble and Gazebo, with the robot model, control interfaces, kinematics nodes, and localization capabilities.

 ---